ika-rwth-aachen/mqtt-in-docker/README.md

 docker run --rm --network host --name mosquitto eclipse-mosquitto
 ```

-The above command uses the default mosquitto config, which is already contained in the `eclipse-mosquitto` [Docker image](https://hub.docker.com/_/eclipse-mosquitto).
+The above command uses the default Mosquitto config, which is already contained in the `eclipse-mosquitto` [Docker image](https://hub.docker.com/_/eclipse-mosquitto).
 A copy of that config can be found under [configs/mosquitto_default.conf](configs/mosquitto_default.conf).
 Read through this config to get information on all options for customization.

 ## Using your own Configuration

-It is possible to use custom mosquitto configs by using the `-v` flag in the `docker run` command to mount custom configuration files into the Docker container.
+It is possible to use custom Mosquitto configs by using the `-v` flag in the `docker run` command to mount custom configuration files into the Docker container.
 The following command overwrites the default config, which is part of the `eclipse-mosquitto` Docker image, with the equivalent default config [mosquitto_default.conf](configs/mosquitto_default.conf) from this repository.

 ```bash
 # mqtt-broker $